openedx/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

 You can configure a checkbox problem so that for every option a learner gets wrong, either by not selecting a correct option or selecting an incorrect option, half of the remaining points are subtracted from the problem.
-This is referred to as scoring by "Halves".
+This is known as scoring by "halves".

 For example, if a learner gets one out of four options wrong, he receives 50% of the points for the problem.